amanupadhyay33822/Social-networking-site-backend/README.md

 # Social Media Backend with Express.js

-This repository contains the backend code for a social media platform i am built with Express.js.
-The backend provides APIs for user management, posts, comments, friendships, and notifications.
+This repository contains the backend code for a social media platform I built with Express.js.
+The backend provides APIs for user management, posts.

 ## 🔧Features

 - **User Management:**
   - Create a new user
-  - Update user profile
+  - Update password
   - Login user
   - Get user profile
-  - Delete user account
+  - Logout profile

 - **Posts:**
   - Create a new post
   - Get all posts
-  - Get posts from friends
   - Get user's posts and posts from friends
   - Get a single post
   - Update a post
   - Delete a post
   - Like/Unlike a post

-- **Friendships:**
-  - Send friend requests
-  - Reject friend requests
-  - Accept friend requests
-  - Unfriend users
-  - Get list of friends
-  - Get friend requests

-- **Notifications:**
-  - Get user notifications
-  - Mark notifications as read
-  - Delete notifications

-- **Comments:**
-  - Create a new comment on a post
-  - Update a comment
-  - Delete a comment

 # Usage :